 The Historic Courthouse is located at:41 West Yaney Avenue Sonora, CA 95370-4611

 The phone number is: 209-533-5555

 What types of cases are filed in Tuolumne County Small Claims Court?

 Each County has its own Superior Court.
 Time between when the case is filed to when the case is heard vary amongst each County (and even within the same County).
-Generally, the small claims court trial should be between twenty and seventy days after the case is filed.
-However, because of state cuts to the court’s budget, most hearings are now being set well past the seventy day mark.
+Generally, you will go to court between twenty and seventy days after the claim is filed.
+Because of state cuts to the Tuolumne County Superior Court budget, most hearings are set well past the seventy days.

 What is the most a person can sue for in Tuolumne County Small Claims Court?

 The most a person can sue for in small claims court is $10,000.
 A business can only sue for $5,000 or less in small claims court.
 A person can only file two small claims court actions for more than $2,500 in one year.
 A party can file as many cases in small claims court with an amount of $2,500 or less.

 A party is not able to be represented by anyone else in small claims court, including an attorney or lawyer.
 But, you are able to consult and speak with an attorney before or after the hearing to answer questions or discuss strategy.